 Have you ever wondered where to locate your start-up?
 Have you thought about how you and your organization might improve your local innovation ecosystem?
 Have you asked what makes Kendall Square special as a place for entrepreneurial firms and what other regions might learn from our experience?

-REAL (Regional Entrepreneurial Acceleration Leaders) is a practical MIT course aimed at students wishing for a research-based but action-oriented understanding of how to accelerate innovation-driven entrepreneurship and build vibrant regional economies.
-It takes as its starting point the innovation-driven entrepreneurship ecosystems (iEcosystems) that have served as the foundation of many successful regions since the first industrial revolution, and now characterize places such as Silicon Valley, Boston / Cambridge, London, Israel and Singapore.
+Innovation Ecosystems for Regional Entrepreneurship-Acceleration Leaders is a practical MIT course aimed at students wishing for a research-based but action-oriented understanding of how to accelerate innovation-driven entrepreneurship and build vibrant regional economies.
+It takes as its starting point the innovation-driven entrepreneurship ecosystems (iEcosystems) that have served as the foundation of many successful regions since the first industrial revolution, and now characterize places such as Silicon Valley, Boston/Cambridge, London, Israel and Singapore.

 The course takes the perspective of five critical stakeholders: entrepreneurs, risk capital providers, and universities, as well as policymakers (government) and large corporations.
 It provides frameworks for understanding the strengths and weaknesses of innovation-driven entrepreneurship in particular regions, and then focuses on interventions – programs and policies – that can be designed and implemented across regional economies worldwide.

 The course also takes a systematic approach to assessing the metrics of ‘innovation-driven entrepreneurship’ ecosystems (iEcosystems).
 Our recent Working Paper is published to seek feedback from researchers, practitioners, decision-makers, and students in our IECO4REAL class!

 We aim to have a strongly interactive class (with around 30 students) that meets once a week.
 There will be readings for each session and students will be expected to be prepared to make insightful and thoughtful contributions to class discussions.

 Class sessions will take three different forms: